0330 822 0505

 Whereas others might ask for a comprehensive insurance plan.

-To give you an idea how locations are categorised, here’s a quick overview of the four flood zones in the UK:
+To give you an idea of how locations are categorised, here’s a quick overview of the four flood zones in the UK:

 This is the lowest level of flood risk.
-Properties within zone 1 tend to have less than a 0.1% possibility of flooding during each year.
+Properties within zone 1 tend to have less than a 0.1% possibility of flooding each year.

 Think of it like a one-in-a-thousand chance.

-Because of the low risk level, there are relatively few restrictions and you may not have much difficulty securing a mortgage in these locations.
+Because of the low risk level, there are relatively few restrictions, and you may not have much difficulty securing a mortgage in these locations.

 Within this zone, there is a slightly higher risk of floods.
 So if you’re buying a house in flood zone 2, this means between a 0.1%-1% probability of river flooding each year.